rtfisher/summerschool_lectures/README.md

----
-title: ICESUN Kunming Lectures on Hydrodynamics and Ideal Magnetohydrodynamics for Stellar Transients, 2024
+# ICESUN Kunming Lectures on Hydrodynamics and Ideal Magnetohydrodynamics for Stellar Transients, 2024
----

 This pages contains background reading and source code files for Prof. Fisher's ICESUN Kunming Summer Lectures.